sbhavani/dgx-spark-playbooks/nvidia/a-template-project/instructions.md

 4. {Performance optimization tips}
 5. {How to monitor usage with `nvidia-smi` or other tools}

-{Final success criteria - e.g., "The application should complete within 30-60 seconds depending on your hardware configuration."}
+{Final success criteria if they follow these next steps/advanced usage - e.g., "The application should complete within 30-60 seconds depending on your hardware configuration."}